China is looking forward to accomplishing its mission to become a global leader in artificial intelligence.

 According to Eric Wong, Rokid is currently working on a full-stack solution, whereby it intends to offer an interactive voice solution for its products while also opening it up to the entire industry.

-In an effort to utilize the talent possessed by China in the development of the artificial intelligence (AI) OS, Wang stressed that standards are highly vital.
+In an effort to utilize the talent possessed by China in the development of the AI operating system, Wang stressed that standards are very high.

 Rokid is currently creating a community development platform to help it accomplish its endeavour.